aurelia/framework/doc/article/en-US/contact-manager-tutorial.md

 ## [Conclusion](aurelia-doc://section/11/version/1.0.0)

 This tutorial presents a fairly simple application, but it provides an opportunity to demonstrate a number of interesting techniques.
 We hope it's helped you along in the process of learning Aurelia and we look forward to seeing what things you will build next.

+* NOTE *

+If you get error messages,
+* It's possible that you have an old version of the cli.
+You need to update it inside your project.
+* also option 2, 'using type script' works fine.